SomayyehGhassemipour/Cookpedia/README.md

 ## General info

-This is a social media for cooks that they can post their recepies and also connect to eachother.
-I used Firebase as backend service for hosting databases and authenication.
+Cookpedia - A Culinary Community for Recipe Sharing Cookpedia is a vibrant online platform that brings together cooks and food enthusiasts to share their favorite recipes and culinary creations.
+It combines Firebase for backend functionality and React.js for an interactive user experience.

+Backend: Firebase - Provides real-time database and user authentication.
+Frontend: React.js - Powers an engaging user interface.
+Database: Firebase Realtime Database - Ensures real-time data synchronization.

 ## Technologies

 project is created with:

 - JavaScript
-- HTML
+- HTML5
-- CSS
+- CSS3
 - Typescript
 - React js
 - Redux